Mississippi silvery minnow: Distribution

 The Mississippi silvery minnow is native to North America.
 These fish have been documented to live in lowland areas of the Mississippi River basin.
 This stretches from Minnesota down to Ohio.
 There is also documentation of these minnows in the Mississippi River all the way to the Gulf of Mexico.
 It is very common to find these fish in smaller streams right before the stream connects to a larger stream/river.
 Other states that have records of the Mississippi silvery minnow include Illinois, Alabama, Texas, Pennsylvania and New Mexico.

 Physical description

-The Mississippi silvery minnow gets its name in part to its appearance.
+The Mississippi silvery minnow gets its name in part due to its appearance.
 The majority of this fish is covered in silver scales that are very reflective with a large dark stripe down the center of their back.
 The average minnow length is between 12 and 13 cm.
 The Mississippi silvery minnow has a lateral line on each side of its body.
 These minnows have a pair of pectoral fins, along with a pair of small pelvic fins.
 The Mississippi silvery minnow, like many other minnows, have an anal fin, dorsal fin, and a powerful caudal fin.
 The dorsal fin is very centered between the head and the caudal fin.
-All fins on the fish have no makings and are transparent.
+All fins on the fish have no markings and are transparent.
 The Mississippi silvery minnow closely resembles the Cypress minnow.